OhioIoT-ESP32-WiFi-Examples/Reconnect-The-Right-Way/README.md

   - change your include in ***wifi_lab.ino*** to be `#include "wifi_tools.h"`

 ## Updates
-- 09-15-2025: Re-inserted `WiFi.reconnect()` as the reconnect function in the event handler (see more in the video that will post on 9/27)
+- 09-15-2025: Re-inserted `WiFi.reconnect()` as the reconnect function in the event handler.  `wifi_tools.reconnect()` is only calling `WiFi.reconnect()` after the timer exceeds he threshold.
+This works if we are constantly polling this function in the loop whenever `!wifi_tools.is_connected`.
+Events happen when they happen.
+If your disconnected event happens before the timer is exceeded - no reconnect.

 <br>